maragiogliov/maragiogliov/README.md

 ### Hi there 👋
 My name is Victor Maragioglio,
-Software Developer based in Berlin, Germany.
+Web Developer based in Berlin, Germany.

 >>>>>>>